Owning Our Story: About the Opioid Epidemic

 This event is funded by the Centers for Disease Control (CDC) Prevention for States Drug Overdose Prevention grant

-Paul is a combat army veteran from Afghanistan, he served in the 10th Mountain Division, 3rd brigade.
+Paul is an Army Combat Veteran who served in Afghanistan and a former member of the 3rd Brigade Combat Team, 10th Mountain Division.
 He has been sober and in recovery from an opioid use disorder for three years.
-He's currently persuing his bachelors degree at UMASS Boston in Psychology and hopes to one day help people in recovery like himself.
+He's currently pursuing his bachelor's degree at UMass Boston in Psychology and hopes to one day help people in recovery like himself.
 Paul is an avid reader, woodworker, hiker, and enjoys writing stand-up comedy.

 Alyssa is a Rhode Island-based teacher, writer, business owner and speaker.
 She was inspired to begin her life-long journey of self-inquiry after her dream of becoming a Broadway dancer was stymied by debilitating self-doubt.
 For the past 35 years, she has studied the mind, body and spirit interconnection and it’s impact on our experience in daily living.
 Alyssa has been mentored by a number of extraordinary teachers, psychologists and specialists in the fields of meditation, mindfulness, communication, and spirituality.
 Alyssa is the proud owner of Synergy Power Yoga in Barrington, RI, now celebrating 13 years of service, where she teaches yoga daily.
 At 54 she is grateful to report, in the eloquent words of Rumi, "I've gotten rid of that ignorant fist that was pinching and twisting my secret self.
 The universe and the light of the stars come through me."
 Look for Alyssa's new book and podcasts under the title, The Picket Fence Project in 2018.